yaricom/neat-libraries-compared/README.md

 $ cd src
 $ python xor_experiment_multineat.py -t 100
 ```
-The command above will be produce output similar to the followoing:
+The command above will be produce output similar to the following:
 ```txt
 Solved 100 trials from 100, success rate: 1.000000
 Average